Try these productivity-boosters, which are backed by science. You’ll be surprised at how easy it is to get more done today. Let’s get started:

 9) Get anti-fatigue mats.
 Studies show people who stand two or more hours per day report less discomfort and tiredness when using anti-fatigue mats.5 Identify areas where employees stand for long periods, such as surgical suites, the front desk, the lab/pharmacy, and grooming tables.
 Mats encourage subtle movements of leg muscles that help reduce back and leg pain.

-Pick your favorite productivity-boosting tricks after reading this article and reclaim control of your workday.
+Pick your favourite productivity-boosting tricks after reading this article and reclaim control of your workday.

 1 Burke K. 107 Texting Statistics That Answer All Your Questions.
 Text Request.
 Published Jan.
 24, 2019.
 Available at: bit.ly/2kjHeF8.
 Accessed May 1, 2019.